Powell Clayton: Governor of Arkansas: 1868–1871

 On April 1, 1868, the state board of election commissioners announced ratification of the constitution and Clayton's election as Governor of Arkansas.
 Congress accepted the Arkansas constitution of 1868 as legal.
 Democratic President Andrew Johnson (who had succeeded to office following Lincoln's assassination) vetoed it, but the Republican-dominated Congress overrode his veto.
 The state was readmitted to representation in Congress when Clayton was inaugurated as Governor on July 2, 1868.
 The new legislature unanimously accepted the Fourteenth Amendment, and Congress declared Arkansas reconstructed.

 As governor, Clayton faced fierce opposition from the state's conservative political leaders and violence against blacks and members of the Republican party led by the Ku Klux Klan.
 During this time Arkansas Republican Congressman James Hinds was attacked and killed while on his way to a political event, and Clayton survived an attempt on his life.
+An agent of Clayton was killed by a group of men led by Dandridge McRae and Jacob Frolich, the leaders of the White County, Arkansas chapter of the Ku Klux Klan.
 Clayton responded aggressively to the emergence of the Klan in Arkansas by declaring martial law in fourteen counties for four months in late 1868 and early 1869.
 Clayton organized the state militia and placed General Daniel Phillips Upham in charge to help suppress violence throughout the state.

-During his three-year term as governor, Clayton and the Republicans in the legislature passed many laws to improve Arkansas.
-State bonds were issued to fund the construction of several railroads throughout the state.
+During his three-year term as governor, Clayton and the Republicans in the legislature passed many laws.
+Money was borrowed to fund the construction of several railroads throughout the state.
 The first ever free public school system in Arkansas was initiated during Clayton's governorship.
 The Clayton administration also established Arkansas Industrial University, the Arkansas School for the Deaf, and relocated the Arkansas School for the Blind.